 Official government advice can be quite alarmist and should be taken with a relative pinch of salt and a good dose of common sense, but that doesn’t mean it should be ignored entirely.
-The UK government’s Foreign Travel Advice website is an excellent place to start your research and it should give you a good idea of when and where you should do further research and look a bit more closely at the situations in different areas.
+The UK government’s Foreign Commonwealth Office website is an excellent place to start your research and it should give you a good idea of when and where you should do further research and look a bit more closely at the situations in different areas.

 A lot of common travel scams are pretty universal, with many just being local variations of a common theme.
 Some are more unique to one or two places.
 Either way, it is always a good idea to do your research before you go and just get clued up on a few of the more common ones, that way you can recognise them and avoid them if someone tries it on with you.

 Keep loved ones or family back home in the loop by giving them a rough copy of your itinerary, and keep them updated with a simple text or email once in a while when your plans inevitably change.
 It’s not like it was 20 years ago when there was no social media and you had to search out an internet cafe to send an email.
 Everyone is in almost constant contact now through their smartphone so there really is no excuse.
 US Citizens can even use the awesome Smart Traveler Enrollment Program (STEP) to register your trip with the nearest U.S. Embassy or Consulate.

 All this means is just staying alert and being aware of your surroundings, that’s it.
 Take out the earphones unless you are in transit or in your room, lift your head up from the screen of your smartphone and pay attention!
 There is no need to take this to the point where you are paranoid about everything and everyone, just learn to pay attention to your surroundings and the people around you.